Divas With A Purpose

 So much of what we do each day is done without aforethought.
 If you consciously focus your thoughts on any actions you’re about to take, you’ll have an increased chance of stopping the negative behavior.

 When your mind starts racing, it’s your first clue that you might be about to take an action you may later regret.
-Take a deep breath and re-focus on a positive action, instead.
+Take a deep breath and focus on positive action instead.

 For example, perhaps in social situations, you talk too much.
 You interrupt others, finish their sentences, and other people have little opportunity to talk.
 Take an honest look within yourself and your annoying behavior.
 When is it most likely to happen?